alfonsocf/OCP_Certification/README.md

 # OCP_Certification
-These are some of the practices I am developing during the OCP certification
+These are some of the practices I am programming during the OCP certification